caseykneale/ChemometricsTools.jl/docs/src/Demos/ClassificationExample.md

 TestPreds = classifier(TestS; Factors  = 2);
 MulticlassStats(TestPreds .- 1, TstLbl , Enc)
 ```
 If you're following along you'll get a ~92% F-measure depending on your random split.
 Not bad.
 You may also notice this package has a nice collection of performance metrics for classification on board.
 Anyways, I've gotten 100%'s with more advanced methods but this is a cute way to show off some of the tools currently available.
-If you wanna see the gambit of methods check the classification shootout example.